siriniok/siriniok.github.io/_posts/2021-12-31-what-really-guides-me-part-i.md

 \[[Link](https://www.lifevaluesinventory.org/index.html)\]

-**Validity:** Doubtful.
-But seems to be based on the PVQ test below.
+**Validity:** All seem to be based on the PVQ test which is backed by some studies.

 **Resemblance:** High